lukfugl/mp12/README.md

 claims is the set of Claims already present on the board.

 players is the set of Players joined to the game.

+player_id is your player id, or null if you are an observer.

 state is the current Game State.